Information Theoretic Text-to-Image Alignment: Preliminaries

-Given a pre-trained diffusion model, we compute an expectation (over diffusion times $t$) of the scaled squared norm of the difference between the conditional and unconditional networks, which corresponds to an estimate of the point-wise \gls{MI} between an image and a prompt.
-This is not only a key ingredient of our information-theoretic alignment method, but it also represents a competitive advantage, as it enables a self-contained approach to alignment, which relies on the \gls{T2I} model alone and does not need auxiliary models, nor human feedback.
+Given a pre-trained diffusion model, we compute an expectation (over diffusion times $t$) of the scaled squared norm of the difference between the conditional $\mbepsilon_\mbtheta(\mbz_t, \mbp, t)$ and unconditional networks $\mbepsilon_\mbtheta(\mbz_t, \emptyset, t)$, which corresponds to an estimate of the point-wise \gls{MI} between an image and a prompt.
+Intuitively, the difference between these scores quantifies how much extra knowledge of the prompt helps in denoising the perturbed images.
+This is both a key ingredient and a competitive advantage of our method, as it enables a self-contained approach to alignment based on the \gls{T2I} model alone without auxiliary models or human~feedback.